 In cases where these ratios are not similar, a calculated endpoint based on the active substances in the ratio of maximum exposure should be used, but corrected for the factor of enhanced toxicity.
 The same should be done in case there is no (chronic) formulation study.
-Note that for aquatic organisms chronic formulation studies are required if the enhanced toxicity is more than a factor of 10 and could not be explained, as mentioned above, by other factors.
+Note that for aquatic organisms chronic formulation studies are required if the acute enhanced toxicity is more than a factor of 10 and could not be explained, as mentioned above, by other factors.

-The general decision scheme in the aquatic guidance considering enhanced toxicity might also be relevant for terrestrial species, as well.
+The general decision scheme in the aquatic guidance considering enhanced toxicity might also be relevant for terrestrial species, as well, and similar methods have been incorporated in updated guidances for birds and mammals (EFSA 2023) and for bees EFSA (2023)1.
 However, following the exact same steps for all other organisms might deviate from the existing guidances.
 For birds and mammals, usually only an acute formulation study for mammals is available.
 If this study shows a clear enhanced toxicity, this should not be ignored.
 In these cases it should also be discussed whether there is likely synergism, or if the enhancement could be explained by another factor, before requiring additional studies.
 Correcting CombiTERs or combination endpoints with the enhanced toxicity is preferred if there is a real enhanced effect expected.

 For bees and soil organisms usually both active substance data and formulation data should be available and should be used in risk assessment.
 When using both formulation assessment and Combi endpoint assessment, enhanced toxicity will be covered, but the endpoint used in risk assessment might not completely fit the ratio of the active substances at exposure (i.e. in cases with multiple applications and very dissimilar dissipation patterns of the active substances).
 On the other hand, using summation/ CombiTER approaches, the relevant ratios of active substances are included in the risk assessment by default, but any enhanced toxicity might be missed.